xhd0612/GaussianRoom/README.md

 The required GPU memory for running the code might be quite large, so it's recommended to run it on a GPU with more than 32GB of VRAM.

+Before running `run.sh`, you need to modify the file paths in it to match your local paths.

 ```
+cd GaussianRoom
 bash run.sh
 ```